degory/ghul-application-template/README.md

-# ghūl application template project
+# ghūl application template

-This is a template for quick-starting a ghūl language application project and demonstrating language features:
+This is a template for quick-starting a [ghūl language](https://ghul.io) application project and demonstrating language features:

 - The target is a .NET Core console application that will run under Mono and .NET Core 3.1
 - The project is pre-configured for rich language support and build tasks in Visual Studio Code